axgao1/Final_Project_DK_AG/README.md

 # Regression Analysis

-## Baseline Model
+## Baseline Model - All Cause Mortality Model

 Our baseline model uses all causes of mortality (allcausemort) as the dependent variable.
 We regress log(allcausemort) on ged, highschool, somecollege, associates, bachelors, graduateplus, np.log(income), percentmale, nonhispanicwhite, percent65plus, unemployment, mindist, and state, as well as the minimum distance averaged at the county level.
-We hoped to demonstrate that being farther away from a hospital has a negative impact on overall health outcomes.
+We hoped to demonstrate that being farther away from a hospital has a negative impact on overall health outcomes after having controlled for other variables that would also affect health outcomes.

-We look at three measures of mortality:
-All cause mortality
-Mortality from heart failure and closely related heart conditions Mortality from Alzheimers

-We hoped to demonstrate that being farther from the hospital has a negative impact on health outcomes and that this impact is larger for heart-related deaths, particularly in the Southern states.
+## Heart-related Mortality Model

+This model attempted to demonstrate how heart failure and heart-related causes of death are impacted by distance to nearest hospital.
+We regress log(heartmort) on ged, highschool, somecollege, associates, bachelors, graduateplus, np.log(income), percentmale, nonhispanicwhite, percent65plus, unemployment, mindist, and state, as well as the minimum distance averaged at the county level.
+We had hoped to demonstrate that being a kilometer away from a hospital has a larger negative impact on mortality after having controlled for other variables that would also affect health outcomes.

+## Alzheimer's-related Mortality Model

+This model attempted to demonstrate how Alzheimer's-related causes of death are impacted by distance to nearest hospital.
+We regress log(Alzheimers_mort) on ged, highschool, somecollege, associates, bachelors, graduateplus, np.log(income), percentmale, nonhispanicwhite, percent65plus, unemployment, mindist, and state, as well as the minimum distance averaged at the county level.
+We had hoped to demonstrate that being a kilometer away from a hospital has a smaller negative impact on mortality (in comparison to heart-related mortality) after having controlled for other variables that would also affect health outcomes.

 Missing data - health outcomes

 # The results

+Overall, we hoped to demonstrate that being farther from the hospital has a negative impact on health outcomes and that this impact is larger for heart-related deaths, particularly in the Southern states.

 Regressions and what they show
 Overall death